Attitudes of Rural Communities Toward Wetlands and Forest Fragments Around Kibale National Park, Uganda

 Taylor & Francis

 Digital Object Identifier (DOI)

 Hartter, Joel, "Attitudes of Rural Communities Toward Wetlands and Forest Fragments Around Kibale National Park, Uganda" (2009).
-Geography Scholarship.
+Human Dimensions of Wildlife: An International Journal.
 10.